-There are several organized boat trips to better see the cliffs, usually between Zumaia, Deba, and Mutriku.
+There are several organized boat trips to see the cliffs better, usually between Zumaia, Deba, and Mutriku.
 The impressive Flysch cliffs can be observed from the sea allowing you to witness more than 60 million years of geological history.
-Plus, with a guide explaining the importance and the details of the cliffs you can enjoy more than just its beauty but also understand its relevance.
+Plus, with a guide explaining the importance and the details of the cliffs, you can enjoy more than just its beauty but also understand its relevance.

-Despite being available all year, the boat trips are a better option in summer.
-During winter the wind and waves make the trips less pleasant and the boat can’t approach the cliffs.
-Moreover, if it’s really bad weather the trips may even be canceled or shortened!
-This happened to us and it was very frustrating.
+Although available all year, boat trips are a better option in summer.
+During winter, the wind and waves make the trips less pleasant and the boat can’t approach the cliffs.
+Moreover, the trips may even be canceled or shortened if it’s terrible weather!
+This happened to us, and it was very frustrating.

 San Juan de Gaztelugatxe

 This trip from San Sebastian to Bilbao could be a full day, or even 2 or 3 days, depending on the time you have.
-The Basque country and particularly the Basque coast is beautiful and has plenty of things to do.
+The Basque country, particularly the Basque coast, is beautiful and has plenty of things to do.
 We strongly advise you to take your time and enjoy!

 Pin for later